H-E-L-P/dmu_products/dmu0/dmu0_HSC/readme.md

 On 2017-06-20, the data was updated with a new extraction containing more aperture fluxes (for aperture correction).
 The SQL queries above were not updated.

+On 2017-10-23, the data was updated to correct a wrong extraction in the wide fields.
+The catalogue names where changed to append v2 to them.